-- In connection with the transfer of the £13 billion of assets to the JV and Schroders taking 49.9 per cent of the JV, the Group will receive up to a 19.9 per cent financial investment in the holding company of Schroders' UK wealth management business (subject to regulatory approval).
-This will provide the Group's high net worth customers with access to Cazenove Capital's leading wealth management propositions. - The partnership will provide the Group with the opportunity to offer the specialist investment management services of Cazenove Capital to charities and family offices, with which the Group has strong relationships via its Commercial Banking Business. - The Group has also transfered approximately £400 million of existing private client assets under management to the Schroders UK wealth management business.
+- In connection with the transfer of the £13 billion of assets to the JV and Schroders taking 49.9 per cent of the JV, the Group received a 19.9 per cent financial investment in the holding company of Schroders' UK wealth management business; providing the Group's high net worth customers with access to Cazenove Capital's leading wealth management propositions. - The partnership provides the Group the opportunity to offer the specialist investment management services of Cazenove Capital to charities and family offices, with which the Group has strong relationships via its Commercial Banking business.